JuliaScheel/Templates-iPlacenta/galaxy_online.md

 As always, we are available for support.
 We will review the challenges during the next session.
 Find the step by step tutorial and required data [here](https://github.com/JuliaScheel/Templates-iPlacenta/blob/master/iPlacenta_jupyter_notebook_blank.pdf) in pdf and [here](https://github.com/JuliaScheel/Templates-iPlacenta/blob/master/iPlacenta_blank.ipynb) as a jupyter notebook.

+To save the jupyter notebook correctly please click on "Raw", then press ctrl+s, then manually add ".ipynb" to the file.
+Please be aware, should you not add it manually the file will be saved as a .txt (and will be called "iPlacenta_blank.ipynb.txt")
 <p align="right"><a href="#top">&#x25B2; back to top</a></p>